Skip to content

 1. Blue Sapphires: The Classic Beauty

-Blue sapphires are the epitome of elegance and are often associated with royalty and wisdom.
+The blue sapphire epitomizes elegance and is often associated with royalty and wisdom.
 The velvety blue hues range from deep midnight blues to lighter shades reminiscent of a clear evening sky.
 The most famous blue sapphire is the stunning engagement ring worn by Princess Diana, now adorning the finger of the Duchess of Cambridge, Kate Middleton.
-Blue sapphires are believed to symbolize loyalty, wisdom, and nobility.
+The Blue sapphire is believed to symbolize loyalty, wisdom, and nobility.

 2. Pink Sapphires: The Delicate Charmer